 - Cat Herder (Tech Talk Coordinator): Commissions and schedules tech talks throughout the various offices

-- Mayor of Jonestown (Noogler Coordinator): Focuses on recruiting Nooglers (new Googlers) to aid with publicity and schwag delivery, as part of their introduction to Google Engineering culture8
+- Mayor of Jonestown (Noogler Coordinator): Focuses on recruiting Nooglers (new Googlers) to aid with publicity and schwag delivery, as part of their introduction to Google development culture8

 - Heart and Soul (Recognition Coordinator): Ensures Fixit volunteers are thanked, recognized, and rewarded9

 - Damned Liar (Statistician): Collects statistics on participation and impact, and reports thereon

 - Historian (Historian): Documents the history and lessons of the Fixit for the benefit of future Fixit organizers

 As David Plass eventually observed, dividing Fixit responsibilities up into roles is just like running a business.
 The thing with Fixit roles, however, is that this is serious business that is essentially 20% volunteer-driven.
 Tokens of appreciation and peer bonuses aside, nobody’s really getting paid extra or gaining broad official recognition for doing this kind of work.
 There’s also zero authority available with which to compel others to participate.
 Given Google’s ever-expanding development organization, this Testing Fixit impressed upon me that larger-scale Fixits were threatened with extinction absent a clear division of responsibilities, yet making things too formal would suck the fun and excitement out of the process to the point where no one would want to participate.